-Ignacio is a Spaniard who was the victim of a car accident during a trip to Germany.
+Ignacio is from Spain.
+He was the victim of a car accident during a trip to Germany.
 Because Ignacio does not speak German, he found it difficult to submit his claim for compensation in Germany.

-Ignacio decided to submit his claim to the Spanish national compensation body once he got back to Spain - thereby avoiding the language problem.
+Ignacio decided to submit his claim to the Spanish national compensation body once he got back to Spain – and so avoided the language problem.

 If liability is not contested and the damage has been assessed, you should receive a reasoned offer of compensation within 3 months of the date you submitted your claim for compensation.

 If it's not clear whose fault the accident was, or how much compensation you are entitled to, you should receive reasoned reply to the points made in the claim.

 If you don't receive a reply or an offer within 3 months, you are entitled to interest on the amount of compensation offered by the insurer or awarded by the court.